ratwolfzero/hopalong_python/README.md

 Remark:
 While the method of mapping trajectory points to pixel coordinates and counting hits provides a discrete representation of point density, it does not strictly yield a Probability Density Function (PDF); instead, it offers an approximation that can closely resemble the characteristics of a PDF, particularly in terms of visualizing areas of higher concentration of trajectory points.

-Proven by applying np.histogram2d(...density=True) to the correlating raw data in floating point format.
+This has been proven by applying np.histogram2d(...density=True) to the correlating raw data in floating point format.

 First picture: Output using Integer conversion and image mapping.
-Second picture: Output applying 'np.histogram2d(...density=True)' which can be considered as true PDF.
+Second picture: Output applying 'np.histogram2d(...density=True)' which can be considered as a true PDF.

 Both pictures are quite similar.